Scalene-Academy/token-vendor-c001/README.md

   await yourToken.transfer(vendor.address, ethers.utils.parseEther("1000"));
   ```

-> Remember, you can `yarn deploy --reset` to deploy your contract until you get it right.
+> Remember, you can `yarn deploy --reset` to redeploy your contracts until you get it right.

 #### 🥅 Goals